raspberrypilearning/cd-sebento-appinv-2/en/step_5.md

 This call is **asynchronous**, which means it will go away and read the file and then tell you when it's done.

-+ From the File component, take out a `when File1.GotText do` block.
++ From File1, take out a `when File1.GotText` block.

 The `text` variable contains all the text from the file.
 You will use this to fill the **list** variable you created to collect the minutes.
 But first, you need to split it up to separate each line.